Fundamental Factorization of a GLSM, Part I: Construction: Comparisons with other constructions

 The first line is by definition.
 The second line uses the definition of the Gysin map together with the fact that $\sigma$ agrees with $ \ka |_{LG(\cT)'}$ (Lemma~\ref{alpha and dw}).
 The fourth line follows from \eqref{relative cone diagram}.
 The fifth line is \cite[Proposition 5.10]{CLL}.
 The final line is also by definition. \end{proof}

-With the above result and Proposition~\ref{prop :GWcomp}, we can identify our GLSM invariants in the geometric phase with invariants defined by the cosection localized virtual class.
-In special cases this recovers Gromov--Witten theory. \begin{theorem} After identifying $\op{H}^*(\cZ)$ with $\op{HH}_*([\cT/\CC^*_R], w)$ via $\varphi^{\td}_*$, the invariants defined by the cosection localized virtual fundamental class of \cite{CL} are equal to the invariants $\Lambda_{g,r,d}$ for the corresponding GLSM from Definition~\ref{d:invariants}. \end{theorem} \begin{proof} This follows immediately from Propositions~\ref{prop :GWcomp} and \ref{prop: CLL}. \end{proof}
+With the above result and Proposition~\ref{prop :GWcomp}, we can identify our GLSM invariants in the geometric phase with invariants defined by the cosection localized virtual class. \begin{theorem} After identifying $\op{H}^*(\cZ)$ with $\op{HH}_*([\cT/\CC^*_R], w)$ via $\varphi^{\td}_*$, the invariants defined by the cosection localized virtual fundamental class of \cite{CL} are equal to the invariants $\Lambda_{g,r,d}$ for the corresponding GLSM from Definition~\ref{d:invariants}. \end{theorem} \begin{proof} This follows immediately from Propositions~\ref{prop :GWcomp} and \ref{prop: CLL}. \end{proof}

-In some special cases, it is known that cosection localized Gromov--Witten type invariants agree with classical Gromov--Witten type invariants.

-\begin{theorem}[Chang--Li] In the special case of the quintic three-fold GLSM (Example~\ref{e:quintic}) or more generally a geometric phase with degeneracy locus $\cZ$ a Calabi--Yau complete intersection three-fold, the genus-$g$ degree-$d$ ($r = 0$) Gromov--Witten invariant of $\cZ$, denoted $N_g^d(\cZ)$, is equal to the degree of the virtual fundamental class up to a sign: